 Maksim and I ended up here when he stopped by a gravel road and pointed, “There, I want to go down there.” (map)

-This was the only spot during those first two days that we had entirely to ourselves, and it was an incredible black sand beach with black stone cliffs that we climbed for at least an hour.
+This was the only spot during those first two days that we had entirely to ourselves.
+We explored an incredible black sand beach with black stone cliffs, where we climbed for at least an hour.
 It almost looked like a giant bowling ball had carved it out.
+There are also remains of an old fishing village.

 Final stop: the Blue Lagoon